fbatisteti/Library-Control-System/README.md

-TODO
-- confirmar exclusão e retirar de todas as tabelas
-- arrumar para mobile
-- dashboard
-- links em todo lugar

 # Library Control System

 Simple system to control book flux in a library.
 Made for college.
-Won't be updating
+Won't be updating.

 ## Description

 > Simple library system made in Blazor for a college project.
 Manages MEMBER, BOOK, AUTHOR and CATEGORY models, with possibilities to add, edit and delete entries.
 > By request, the project must have at least an One-to-One, an One-to-Many, and a Many-to-Many Relationship.
-> It was decided that authors would not be deleted.
-Even if an author "ceases to be", every work they previously complete will still be theirs, so it makes no sense to simply "delete" an author from database.
+> Final version will __not__ be continued after project deadline.
+Hopefully, I could make everything functional to an acceptable minimum.

 ## Getting Started